djjonno/ark-lang/README.md

 (out (len a)) ;; 4
 ```

-Arrays are enumerable and can be used in a `for-in` enumerator.
+Arrays are enumerable and can be used in a `for-in` enumerator expr.

 ##### Numeric Operations
 ```